taichi-dev/taichi/docs/dev_install.rst

 Developer installation
 =====================================================

-Note this is for the compiler developers of Taichi lang.
+Note this is for the compiler developers of the Taichi programming language.
 End users should use the pip packages instead of building from scratch.
-Supports Ubuntu 14.04/16.04/18.04, ArchLinux, Mac OS X. For NVIDIA GPU support, CUDA 9.0+ is needed.
+For NVIDIA GPU support, CUDA 10.0+ is needed.

-See below for installing CUDA.
+- Make sure you are using Python 3.6/3.7
 - Execute

   .. code-block:: bash

-    python3 -m pip install setuptools astpretty astor pytest opencv-python pybind11 python3 -m pip install Pillow numpy scipy GitPython yapf colorama psutil autograd
+    python3 -m pip install --user setuptools astpretty astor pytest opencv-python pybind11 python3 -m pip install --user Pillow numpy scipy GitPython yapf colorama psutil autograd

 - Execute ``sudo apt install libtinfo-dev clang-7`` on Ubuntu.
-- Make sure you have LLVM 8.0.1 built from scratch, with (in the llvm source)
+- Make sure you have LLVM 8.0.1 built from scratch (`Download <https://github.com/llvm/llvm-project/releases/download/llvmorg-8.0.1/llvm-8.0.1.src.tar.xz>`_).
+To do so, download and unzip the llvm source, move to the llvm folder, and execute

   .. code-block:: bash